fbpx

 2. Close Gaps And Seal Holes

-It might be challenging to keep rats out of your home entirely, but you can implement necessary mechanisms to prevent them from entering the structures of your home.
+It might be challenging to keep rats out of your home entirely, but you can implement the necessary mechanisms to prevent them from entering the structures of your home.

 3. Proper Food Storage And Disposal Of Trash In Your Home